harness/developer-hub/docs/continuous-delivery/gitops/get-started/harness-cd-git-ops-quickstart.md

 In the Harness GitOps Repository setup, you select the Agent to use when synching state and provide the credentials to use when connecting to the Git repository.

-We're going to use a publicly available GitHub repo and manifests located at `https://github.com/argoproj/argocd-example-apps/tree/master/guestbook`.
+We will use a publicly available GitHub repo and manifests located at [https://github.com/argoproj/argocd-example-apps/tree/master/guestbook](https://github.com/argoproj/argocd-example-apps/tree/master/guestbook).
 We'll make an anonymous connection, so no GitHub credentials are required.

 1. In your Harness project, select **GitOps**, and then select **Settings**.
 2. Select **Repositories**.